Subscribers will see changes to online editions

-As of Sept.
-3, online subscriptions to APG of Southern Minnesota newspapers, which include the Faribault Daily News, will undergo changes.
+Online subscriptions to APG of Southern Minnesota newspapers, which include the Le Sueur County News, will undergo changes Sept.
+3.

 Among the changes is one requiring all users to log in with their email address from their subscription file as opposed to using their current username.